zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 BSConv implementation for PyTorch
 =================================

-We provide several implementation variants for BSConv:
+We provide several ways to obtain BSConv-models:

 * [**Ready-to-use model definitions**](#ready-to-use-model-definitions)
     * suited for models which require special considerations when transforming them to BSConv variants (e.g., MobileNets, ResNets-50 and larger, EfficientNets, etc.)